Skip Navigation

 Whether you are looking for a Hardcover, Duo-Tone, or a Bonded-Leather Bible, we have one that will feel as good to your hands as its Bible verses feel to your heart.

-Genuine Leather: Natural leather cut from cowhide or pigskin, selected and tanned for bookbinding.
+Natural leather cut from cowhide or pigskin, selected and tanned for bookbinding.

-Premium Leather: A superior binding style constructed of the finest, high-quality leather.
+A superior binding style constructed of the finest, high-quality leather.

 • Top Grain Cowhide: Leather from the top of outside of a hide.